nobiot/org-transclusion/README.md

 If the variable `org-transclusion-activate-persistent-message` is not changed, you should see a header appear on top of the buffer indicating transclusion is active.

-All the `ortc` links in your current buffer should transclude the specified contents, and the links themselves disappear from the buffer (deleted).
+All the `ortc` links in your current buffer should transclude specified contents, and the links themselves disappear from the buffer (deleted).

 Deactivate transclusion with `org-transclusion-deactivate`.
-This should remove the transcluded contents, and bring back the original link.
-The header should also disappears.
+This should remove the transcluded contents, and bring back the original links.
+The header should also disappear.

 ## Update and save transclusions
 Transcluded content is a copy from the transclusion sources.
 The only difference is that it is under an overlay to indicate that it is a transcluded content.